ISS-Leimen/lab-dev-conventions/docs/pull_request_conventions.md

-# Pull Request Naming Convention
+# Pull Request (PR) Conventions

-Use pull requests to start any major work on an issue, feature, fix, etc. Start a pull request *immediately after your first minor commit* so that others can comment on it and track your progress. *Do not wait* for the full work to be over to open a PR.

 ## Pattern

 `<category(scope): pull request purpose>`

+## Flow

+### Starting a PR

+Use pull requests to start any major work on an issue, feature, fix, etc. Start a pull request *immediately after your first minor commit* so that others can comment on it and track your progress. *Do not wait* for the full work to be over to open a PR.

+### As you are working

+Keep updating the PR description *plan* (see Description below) as you make each commit.

+### Finishing a PR

+Write a high-level set of changes (see Description section below) for reviewers.

+Assign a reviewer in your PR to request a code review.
+Always get feedback before merging the PR.

 ## Principle of Title